 Art.
-12. In case of any injury to a player, he or she may be replaced by a player from the bench.
+12. In case of any injury to a player, they may be replaced by a player from the bench.
 In case of any injury to a batter who cannot continue the plate appearance, the at-bat shall be vacated.
 An injured player may return to the game after a rest of at least the remaining half inning in which the injury occurred.

 In the case of injury to a player, a coach should seek to apply immediate first aid and/or seek emergency medical care as necessary.
-If a parent or guardian is not present, he or she should be notified as soon as practicable.
+If a parent or guardian is not present, they should be notified as soon as practicable.